 As you know React renders everything in the background in a Virtual DOM and then replaces the affected parts with the re-rendered virtual DOM.
 Traditional approaches like Selenium and Cypress may not be able to act on the elements that were on the page but now it's not.
 Because React has already replaced the DOM element when you hovered over it.

 This is a super annoying exception in Selenium or Cypress or Puppeteer.
 It may not happen all the time but sometimes it might give you headaches.

-Depending on selectors are not a good scenario most of the time.
+Depending on selectors is not a good scenario most of the time.
 Because the design is not a constant variable.
 It might change when it does, it might break changes.

 Furthermore, React or CSS Module is going to hash the classes if your project is set up that way.
 The hash will change each time you deploy.